andreasmat/hello-world/README.md

 # hello-world
-A repsotiry for the CS50 course at Harvard
+A repository for the CS50 course at Harvard

 About me:
 I am a student at the Norwegian School of Economics (NHH)